andrewgreen76/flygreen/README.md

 - aspects of the Linux kernel : process scheduling/mgmt, I/O handing, memgmt, etc.
 - Bash :
+  - the "firefox" command is a bitch.
+  - capturing strings in files (.url's) with Python and Bash (Bash is loaded with nuances).
   - awk , sed ;
   - string matching & string capturing with BASH_REMATCH =~ operator.
 - hardware-level caching vs. software-level caching, techniques